 First World Problems and a Gideon Bible

-You would think, would you not, that someone like me who lives a quiet, rural and semi-pious life would anticipate a weekend in our vibrant capital city with huge excitement and, truth be told, my suitcase was packed nights before with a ridiculous amount of clothes which had Cossack eye-rolling because he only packs extra underpants and socks.
+You would think, would you not, that someone like me who lives a quiet, rural life would anticipate a weekend in our vibrant capital city with huge excitement and, truth be told, my suitcase was packed nights before with a ridiculous amount of clothes which had Cossack eye-rolling because he only packs extra underpants and socks.

 As you know, Wellington is very unpredictable - would it rain? would it sun? would it blow? would it shake? would it freeze?
 Every scenario must be catered for, in my opinion, and that is why Cossack skipped and I staggered to the car for our long trip south.

 Anyway, here we are now, safe and sound in a semi-decent hotel, but several issues have reared their bothersome heads and I just do not know how much sleep to lose over any or all of them.

 List of my Hotel -Worries

 1) I don't trust the Spy-Hole in our door.

 So, I got Cossack to stand out in the corridor and knock on our door.
 (Room 508 - but no point visiting because by the time you read this we'll be gone ) I peeped through the spy-hole and saw nothing at all except for a grey smudge which didn't resemble my Cossack at all.

 The male out there muttered some stuff in a vaguely familiar voice but it didn't contain the right password

 ( Lindt Chocolate) so I refused him entry.